FrodoFarhani/LevelUpClass-Task1/TOPICS.md

 > [https://www.loggly.com/ultimate-guide/node-logging-basics/]

+logs will be saved in project directory in `logs` folder.

 # Jest

 - I have used `jest` as testing tool for this application, here is a good documention for that: